 For whom do you offer tutoring?

-My students range from middle school age to returning university students, but most are in high school.
+My students range from middle school to returning university students.
+The majority, however, are in high school.

 Why would I want to work with you or have you tutor my daughter or son?

 Good question.
-About myself: I am a National Merit Finalist, a member of MENSA and a graduate of Pomona College.
+About myself: I am a National Merit Finalist, member of MENSA, and a graduate of Pomona College.

-More importantly, many of my students have been accepted to and have attended Ivy League and Ivy League caliber schools.
-I have had a student achieve a perfect score on the SAT and many students score 800 (perfect) on SAT Subject Tests.
-I have the PDFs to prove it.
+More importantly, many of my students have been accepted to and have attended Ivy League and Ivy League-caliber schools.
+One of my students achieved a perfect score (1600) on the SAT and multiple students have scored an 800 on the SAT math section.

 My kid isn’t headed to MIT.
 Is that OK?

 How does subject tutoring work?
-How often and for how long ought a student meet with you for math help?
+How often and for how long ought I/my student meet with you for help?